CAT-Technologies/GrocerEase/README.md

 ## [Problem Statement](#GrocerEase)

 Our approach is based on developing an intelligent, fully autonomous trolley based on `Raspberry-pi` that is capable of following the consumer in shopping complexes or grocery stores.
-This incorporates the concept of trilateration to optimise indoor navigation, making it faster than using techniques like object-detection/deep learning.
+This incorporates the concept of trilateration to optimise indoor navigation, making it faster/cheaper than GPS navigation or using techniques like object-detection/deep learning.

 ## [Conceptualisation](#GrocerEase)